Photoshop Tools And Toolbar Overview

 In the first tutorial in this series on Photoshop's Interface, we took a general tour of the interface and its main features.
 In this tutorial, we'll learn more about the tools and the Toolbar in Photoshop.
 The Toolbar (also known as the Toolbox or the Tools panel) is where Photoshop holds the many tools we have to work with.
 There are tools for making selections, for cropping an image, for editing and retouching, and many more.

 We’ll begin this tutorial with a look at the Toolbar, how it’s organized, and how to access all of Photoshop’s tools that are hidden within it.
 Then, we’ll look more closely at the tools themselves, with a summary of what each of Photoshop’s tools is used for.
 I’ll be using Photoshop CC but this tutorial is also compatible with Photoshop CS6.
+This is lesson 2 of 10 in our Learning The Photoshop Interface series.
 Let’s get started!

 The Photoshop Toolbar